jamessimo/jamessimo.github.io/_posts/2016-05-28-health-in-china.markdown

 Hospitals in China
 ------------------
-In China you goto a hospital for everything, from the sniffles to quadruple bypass surgery you goto a hospital.
-These can be weird to outsiders, you first see a pay window before you see a doctor or nurse.
-Let's say your sick with a stomach bug, you goto your nearest (public) hospital and goto the pay window and say you want too see a doctor about your stomach.
-They will ask you to pay some money *(normally 7 to 20rmb in public hospitals)* and then you will go see a doctor who knows about stomachs.
+In China you goto a hospital for **everything**, from the sniffles to quadruple bypass surgery you goto a hospital.
+This can be weird to outsiders, you will first see a pay window before you see a doctor or nurse.
+Let's say your sick with a stomach bug, you goto your nearest (public) hospital and goto the pay window and tell the person behind the pay window you want too see a doctor about your stomach.
+They will ask you to pay some money *(normally 7 to 20RMB in public hospitals)* and then you will go see a doctor who knows about stomachs.

 The doctor will listen to your ailments and do some checks (heart beat, temperature etc..) then they will normally just prescribe you some medicine on a slip of paper.
 You take the prescription back to the pay window and pay for the prescriptions, than they will give you another piece of paper and you take that to the prescription window.